Te Deum: Musical settings

 The text has been set to music by many composers, with settings by Zelenka, Handel, Haydn, Mozart, Berlioz, Verdi, Bruckner, Furtwängler, Dvořák, Britten, Kodály, and Pärt among the better known.
 Jean-Baptiste Lully wrote a setting of Te Deum for the court of Louis XIV of France, and received a fatal injury while conducting it.
 Michel Richard de Lalande wrote a setting of the Te Deum, S.32.
 The prelude to Marc-Antoine Charpentier's setting (H.146) is well known in Europe on account of its being used as the theme music for Eurovision network broadcasts of the European Broadcasting Union, most notably the Eurovision Song Contest and Jeux Sans Frontières.
 He wrote also three other settings of the Te Deum: H.145, H.147, H.148.
 Henry Desmarets, two settings of Te Deum (1687).
 Louis-Nicolas Clérambault wrote three settings of the Te Deum: C.137, C.138, C.155.
 Earlier it had been used as the theme music for Bud Greenspan's documentary series, The Olympiad.
 Sir William Walton's Coronation Te Deum was written for the coronation of Queen Elizabeth II in 1953.
-Other English settings include those by Thomas Tallis, William Byrd, Henry Purcell, Edward Elgar, Richard St. Clair and Herbert Howells, as well as five settings by George Frideric Handel and three settings by Charles Villiers Stanford.
+Other English settings include those by Thomas Tallis, William Byrd, Henry Purcell, Edward Elgar, Richard St. Clair and Herbert Howells, as well as five settings by George Frideric Handel, three settings by Charles Villiers Stanford, two settings by Arthur Sullivan, and two settings by Ralph Vaughan Williams.

-Puccini's opera Tosca features a dramatic performance of the initial part of the Te Deum at the end of Act I.
+Giacomo Puccini's opera Tosca features a dramatic performance of the initial part of the Te Deum at the end of Act I.

 The traditional chant melody was the basis for elaborate Te Deum compositions by notable French composer organists, Louis Marchand, Guillaume Lasceux, Charles Tournemire (1930), Jean Langlais (1934), and Jeanne Demessieux (1958), which are still widely performed today.

 A version by Father Michael Keating is popular in some Charismatic circles.
 Mark Hayes wrote a setting of the text in 2005, with Latin phrases interpolated amid primarily English lyrics.
 In 1978, British hymnodist Christopher Idle wrote God We Praise You, a version of the text in 8.7.8.7.D meter, set to the tune Rustington.
 British composer John Rutter has composed two settings of this hymn, one entitled Te Deum and the other Winchester Te Deum.
 Igor Stravinsky set the first 12 lines of the text as part of The Flood in 1962.
 Antony Pitts was commissioned by the London Festival of Contemporary Church Music to write a setting for the 2011 10th Anniversary Festival.
 The 18th-century German hymn Großer Gott, wir loben dich is a free translation of the Te Deum, which was translated into English in the 19th century as "Holy God, We Praise Thy Name."

+American composer Marie Pooler wrote Analyses of Choral Settings of the Te Deum by the Contemporary Composers Benjamin Britten, Leo Sowerby, Halsey Stevens, and Vincent Persichetti for her master’s thesis at California State University Fullerton.